snaphat/ValuSoftUltimatePinball/README.md

 The following patches should be applied  <ins>**after**</ins> the binary patches from the [ValuSoftUltimatePinballBinaryPatches](https://github.com/snaphat/ValuSoftUltimatePinballBinaryPatches) repository.

-To Apply all patches at once use the included [_ApplyAllPatches.bat](https://raw.githubusercontent.com/snaphat/ValuSoftUltimatePinballPatches/main/_ApplyAllPatches.bat).
+To Apply the following patches all at once use the included [_ApplyAllPatches.bat](https://raw.githubusercontent.com/snaphat/ValuSoftUltimatePinballPatches/main/_ApplyAllPatches.bat) to execute the patches.

 ## Ghost Name Patch
 - Patch files